Manufacturing businesses struggle with the Digital Economy

-The Digital Economy is defined as an economy that is based on digital computing technologies and is characterized by three main components:
+The Digital Economy is based on digital computing technologies and is characterized by three main components:

-We understand that especially SMEs in the manufacturing, engineering and high-tech industries struggle in keeping up with the digital economy due to the nature of their businesses.
-Their product, solution and/or service portfolio is often complex and sales catalogs consist of hundreds or thousands of products, materials or components.
-Engineer-to-order scenarios dictate the sales process and the digital economy or e-commerce seem far from reality.
+We understand that SMEs in the manufacturing, engineering, and high-tech industries struggle to keep up with the digital economy due to the nature of their businesses.
+Their product, solution, and/or service portfolio is often complex.

-How does the sales process looks like in manufacturing businesses
+How does the sales process look like in manufacturing businesses

-In B2C businesses building the matching IT infrastructure with a webshop opens the door to participate in the digital economy via e-commerce.
-But in manufacturing industries the sales process is way more complex.
-For B2C companies, active product marketing and lead generation are focus points, which can be well facilitated through webshop concepts.
-In the mentioned industries, the Request for Proposal (RFQ) or Request for Information (RFI) remains the cornerstone of selling products and therewith basis of the business success.
+For B2C businesses, e-commerce opens the door to the digital economy.
+But in manufacturing industries, the sales process is way more complex.
+For B2C companies, active product marketing and lead generation are focal points that can be facilitated using webshop concepts.

-Instead of customers browsing through web catalogs to find the desired product, sales reps are forced to deal with Excel, Word and Outlook or ERP to perform the crucial process of configuration, pricing and quoting (CPQ).
+Instead of customers browsing through online catalogs to find the desired product, sales reps are forced to deal with Excel lists, and dig through ERP data to perform the crucial process of configuration, pricing and quoting (CPQ).

 - Months-long sales cycles with a significant lack of customer satisfaction and declining retention rates.

-Despite claiming flagship reasons to participate in the digital economy, like high competition in the market and slim margins, it seems that e-commerce is simply out of reach for manufacturing.
+Despite urgent reasons to participate in the digital economy—like high competition and slim margins—e-commerce can seem out of reach for manufacturers.

 Digital Economy – Out of reach for Manufacturing and Engineering industries?

-A smart Configure Price Quote (CPQ) system embedded in a right-sized CRM solution can offer chances for even small or medium manufacturing businesses to overcome their challenges:
+A smart Configure-Price-Quote (CPQ) system embedded in a digital sales platform can offer chances for even small or medium manufacturing businesses to overcome their challenges:

-- Increase revenue prediction via sales forecasts and analytics insights.
+- Increase revenue prediction accuracy with precise, real-time sales forecasts and analytics insights.

 - Accelerating and simplifying RFQ collaboration.

-- And of course, the increase of revenue via profitable RFQs and quotes.
+- And of course, increase of revenue via profitable RFQs and quotes.

-Singapore has realized that digital technology has unique potential to transform businesses, large and small, across the economy.
+Singapore has realized that digital technology has the potential to transform businesses, large and small, across its economy.
 It has put programs like SMEs Go Digital in place to help SMEs tap on that potential.